muthoff/ComplexFold/README.md

 The contents of each output file are as follows:

-*   `msas/` - A directory containing the files describing the various genetic tool hits that were used to construct the input MSA.
-Files are given for each unique protein identified by it >protein description.
+*   `msas/` – A directory containing the files describing the various genetic tool hits that were used to construct the input MSA.
+Files are given for each unique protein identified by the `description` given in the FAST file.
-*   `heteromers/` - A directory containing FASTA files for each heteromers.
+*   `heteromers/` – A directory containing FASTA files for each heteromer.
 *   `parsed_results.pkl` – A `pickle` file containing a class which collects raw_model outputs and auxiliary outputs.
 Please look up exact structure in the alphafold/complexfold.py `class Result` and `class Result_Handler`.